akAshbog31/AsyncAwaitDemo-MVP-iOS/README.md

 2. Open the Xcode project AsyncAwaitDemo-MVP-iOS.xcodeproj.

+3. install all pod by run command in terminal Go to ~> cd <project directory> ~> pod install

-3. Build and run the project on your iOS simulator or device.
+4. Build and run the project on your iOS simulator or device.